richursa/zap-it/README.md

-download zap-it_1.0_all.deb and install it using the command "sudo dpkg -i zap-it*.deb" then run the command "zapsend" on the pc from which file is to be sent and "zaprecv" on the pc where file is to be recived
+download zap-it_1.0_all.deb and install it using the command "sudo dpkg -i zap-it*.deb" then run the command "zapsend" on the pc from which file is to be sent and "zaprecv" on the pc where file is to be recived if using linux !if other platforms run the source code